bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to specify that the grouping should happen on the JavaScript
 side, in the browser.
-This may be desirable, e.g. if the groping should happen
+This may be desirable, e.g. if the grouping should happen
 on a column that is only computed on the JavaScript side.

 .. code-block:: python